 The organisation was founded in 2005 by a group of students passionate about improving the health, education and empowerment of women and children society as a means of increasing development in Ghana.

-Based in the capital of Ghana’s Northern Region, Tamale, the organisation is currently the lead agency of Northern Network for Education Development (NNED).
-There are Eight (3 females and 5 males) permanent staff and currently two international volunteers, one from Australia and one from Canada as well as periodic volunteers from University for Development Studies (UDS) and Tamale Technical University (TaTu) who make up the NOYED-Ghana family.
+Based in the capital of Ghana’s Northern Region, Tamale, until recently, NOYED-Ghana was the lead agency for Northern Network for Education Development (NNED) .
+There are six (2 females and 4 males) permanent staff and currently two international volunteers, one from Australia and one from Canada as well as periodic volunteers from University for Development Studies (UDS) and Tamale Technical University (TaTu) who make up the NOYED-Ghana family.
 The size of the organisation fluctuates, subject to the number of volunteers we have at any one time.

 To collaborate with community networks for the creation and implementation of cost effective and sustainable development initiatives.